Typhoon Damrey (2017): Philippines

 On October 31, the PAGASA had raised a Tropical Cyclone Warning Signal #1, the lowest of five, to a few provinces, mostly over Western Visayas (Region VI) and the island of Palawan.
 PAGASA had also warned residents of risky sea travel over the areas raised by the signal warning, including northern and eastern seaboards of Luzon.
 Some domestic flights were canceled and trips to and from the Batangas Port were canceled during November 1.
 Estimated rainfall around the 200 km radius of the system was classified from moderate to occasionally heavy.

 The National Disaster Risk Reduction and Management Council (NDRRMC) stated that 305 people had evacuated in the provinces of Camarines Norte, Camarines Sur and in Mindoro, while some 1,938 people were stranded in ports over in Palawan and Batangas.
 Eight domestic flights were canceled on November 2 while the PAGASA suspended work and classes that day.
 14 landslides were recorded in the province of Camarines Sur, killing one person.
 Three students also died in Busuanga, Palawan after drowning in a river.
 One road and four bridges were also affected and not passable in the Cagayan Valley.
 On November 4, the total number of fatalities rose to 8.
 Torrential rains caused by the storm resulted in 2.5 ft of deep flooding, damaging agricultural crops.
 Agricultural damages were totaled to Php1.03 million (US$20,000) over in the city of Aurora Quezon on November 4.

 Vietnam

+Due to the impact of Typhoon Damrey, sustained winds of 24 m/s (86 km/h)were recorded in M’Drăk, Đắk Lắk Province.
+Gusts of force 12 on the Beaufort scale were recorded in some areas of Khánh Hòa Province, such as gusts of 33 m/s (118 km/h) in Nha Trang and 34 m/s (122 km/h) in Ninh Hòa.

 By November 8, at least 106 people had been killed in Vietnam as a result of the typhoon, with 197 others injured and 25 missing.
-Widespread flooding was reported, with more than 116,000 homes having been destroyed or damaged.
+Widespread flooding was reported, with more than 300,000 homes having been destroyed or damaged.
 UNICEF estimated at least four million people had been directly impacted by the storm and were in need of support.
 The beach resort of Nha Trang was among the worst hit areas, 30,000 inhabitants and tourists had to be evacuated from the area.
+Damage by Damrey in Vietnam was estimated at 22.68 trillion đồng (US$1 billion, 2017 USD), and mostly in Khánh Hòa province (14.7 trillion đồng, US$647 million, 2017 USD).

 Typhoon Damrey was referenced in the U.S. President Donald Trump's statement at APEC 2017.
 The Russian President Vladimir Putin gave US$5 million in relief funds due to the typhoon's severe damage in Vietnam.